Mitigating errors in state preparation and measurement with noncomputational states: Introduction

 Recent work thus focuses on producing self-consistent noise characterization protocols that learn gate, state-preparation, and measurements noise.
 This approach results in a holistic noise model up to unlearnable \emph{gauge} degrees of freedom such that any measured observable in circuits composed of the given state-preparation, gate, and measurement layers are insensitive to the gauge~\cite{chen2024efficient}.
 While this approach is sufficient for noise-learning based error mitigation of unitary circuits~\cite{Chen2025}, it does not reveal the ground truth for all parameters of the noise model, such as state-preparation errors.
 This can limit certain uses of the noise model, such as combining noise models of different layers to form models for gate structures that have not been learned.
 Furthermore, its applicability to dynamic circuits with measurements and classical feed-forward still needs to be investigated.
+Other methods for separating state-preparation from measurement noise come with trade-offs, such as additional qubits~\cite{huggins2021,koczor2021}, two-qubit gates to perform noise learning~\cite{Yu2025, laflamme2022}, or repeated measurements during mitigation~\cite{santos2025}.

 Here, we show how non-computational states help learn state-preparation errors and establish a ground truth for a noise model of mid-circuit measurements.
 By using non-computational states, we can overcome the existing no-go theorems for noise learning~\cite{chen2023learnability, chen2024efficient}.
-We demonstrate this in superconducting qubit hardware~\cite{Krantz2019}, but the method is applicable to other hardware platforms.
+We demonstrate this in superconducting qubit hardware~\cite{Krantz2019}, and anticipate the method may be applicable to other hardware platforms where non-computational states are addressable.

 In Sec.~\ref{sec:exp}, we start by demonstrating the importance of characterizing state-preparation errors separately from measurement errors.
 In Sec.~\ref{sec:noise_learning}, we propose a protocol to fix a ground truth in the noise model of MCMs.
 Finally, in Sec.~\ref{sec:sim} we present numerical results of the proposed protocol.
 We discuss and conclude our work in Sec.~\ref{sec:conclusion}.